Vinayakvidyutkuniyil/SPIRIT-SER/README.md

 ```
 Due to Whatsapp bot; Your WhatsApp account may be banned.
 This is an open source project, you are responsible for everything you do.
-Absolutely, MISS ALIZA BOT executives do not accept responsibility.
+Absolutely, SPIRIT SER BOT executives do not accept responsibility.
-By establishing the MISS ALIZA BOT, you are deemed to have accepted these responsibilities.
+By establishing the SPIRIT SER BOT, you are deemed to have accepted these responsibilities.
 ```